 Blend uses Semantic Versioning for our public APIs once they reach General Availability.
 Semantic Versioning means that every version that we release will be formatted as MAJOR.MINOR.PATCH (i.e. '4.2.1').
 By definition:

 - The major version is incremented when Blend makes incompatible API changes.
-Major versions are released once a year.
+Major versions are released once a year in October.

 - The minor version is incremented when Blend adds functionality in a backwards-compatible manner.
 Minor versions are released three times a year, one for every quarter except for Q4 (when there's a major release).